To-Heaven/Hello/python/basic_knowledge_of_python/shelve.md

 > entry 		记录
 > access		使用

-- shelve.open(filename, )  open a persistent dictionary
+- shelve.open(filename,flag='c', protocol=None, writeback=False )  open a persistent dictionary
 	- the filename specified is the base filename for the underly database.
 	- flag is the mode while open the file :
 		- '  r  '  open existing database for reading only